-Members

-ANDREW G. LAMPEREUR (Chair)

-DAVID A. RAMON

-ROBERT D. DIXON

-DOMINICK P. ZARCONE

-Key Responsibilities

-(10 Meetings in 2020)

-The audit committee, among other things, assists the Board of Directors in fulfilling its responsibility relating to the following:

-- the integrity of our financial statements, - our systems of internal controls and disclosure controls and procedures, - our compliance with applicable law and ethics programs, - the annual independent audit of our financial statements, and - the evaluation of financial and enterprise risks, including areas related to legal compliance and ethics, cybersecurity, and certain other functional areas.

-The Board has determined that each of Messrs.
-Lampereur, Ramon, Dixon, and Zarcone is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K, and the Board is satisfied that all members of our Audit Committee have sufficient expertise and business and financial experience necessary to effectively perform their duties as members of the Audit Committee.

-In connection with its review of the Company's financial statements, the Audit Committee receives reports from the Company's Chief Financial Officer and the Company's independent registered public accounting firm regarding significant risks and exposures and assesses management's steps to minimize them.
-The Audit Committee also reviews material legal and regulatory matters and compliance with significant applicable legal, ethical, and regulatory requirements, and receives reports from the Company's General Counsel relating to these matters.
+Members Key Responsibilities (9 Meetings in 2021) ANDREW G. LAMPEREUR The Audit Committee, among other things, assists the Board of Directors in fulfilling its responsibility relating to the following: (Chair) • the integrity of our financia ll statements, ROBERT D. DIXON • our systems of internal cor trols and disclosure controls and procedures, • our compliance with applic cable law and ethics programs, DAVID A. RAMON • the annual independent at udit of our financial statements, and • the evaluation of financial and enterprise risks, in compliance and ethics, cybersecurity, and certain and enterprise risks, including areas related to legal persecurity, and certain other functional areas.
+DOMINICK P. ZARCONE Zarcone is an "audit committe Regulation S-K, and the Boar Committee have sufficient ex hat each of Messrs.
+Lampereur, Dixon, Ramon, and ee financial expert" as defined in Item 407(d)(5) of d is satisfied that all members of our Audit pertise and business and financial experience form their duties as members of the Audit Committee.
+Committee receives reports f Company's independent reg risks and exposures and asse Audit Committee also review compliance with significant a of the Company's financial statements, the Audit from the Company's Chief Financial Officer and the istered public accounting firm regarding significant asses management's steps to minimize them.
+The s material legal and regulatory matters and pplicable legal, ethical, and regulatory eports from the Company's General Counsel relating

-In discharging its duties, the Audit Committee has the sole authority to select, retain, oversee, and terminate, if necessary, the independent registered public accounting firm, review and approve the scope of the annual audit, review and pre-approve the engagement of our independent registered public accounting firm to perform audit and non-audit services, meet independently with our independent registered public accounting firm and senior management, review the integrity of our financial reporting process, and review our financial statements and disclosures and certain SEC filings and financial press releases.
+In discharging its duties, the Audit Committee has the sole authority to select, retain, oversee, and terminate, if necessary, the independent registered public accounting firm, review and approve the scope of the annual audit, review and preapprove the engagement of our independent registered public accounting firm to perform audit and non-audit services, meet independently with our independent registered public accounting firm and senior management, review the integrity of our financial reporting process, and review our financial statements and disclosures and certain SEC filings and financial press releases.

-The Audit Committee formally met ten (10) times in 2020, and members of the Audit Committee also met informally among themselves, with management and with other members of the Board from time to time.
-Decisions regarding audit-related matters were approved by our Board after taking into account the recommendations of the Audit Committee and its members.
+The Audit Committee formally met nine times in 2021, and members of the Audit Committee also met informally among themselves, with management and with other members of the Board from time to time.
+Decisions regarding audit-related matters were approved by our Board after considering the recommendations of the Audit Committee and its members.
 The Audit Committee maintains a committee charter and meets with our independent registered public accounting firm without management present on a regular basis.